LucasDelfino92/morrowindsharp/mw++.md

 - [**Better Daedric Font**](https://www.nexusmods.com/morrowind/mods/44540?) by hardek
 High resolution replacer for the Daedric font used in scrolls.
-  - MO2 will tell you there's no game data on top level.
+  - MO2 will tell you the content of data files does not look valid.
     - Right click on **data**, and click **Create directory...**.
 Name this new folder **fonts** and click **OK**.
   - Place **daedric_font.fnt** and **daedric_font_obw.tex** in **Data Files\Fonts**.
 - [**Better Dialogue Font**](https://www.nexusmods.com/morrowind/mods/36873) by Hrnchamd